 Beachside Golden Mile

 On the other side and bathed by the sea, we find fabulous homes in areas such as Puente Romano, Casablanca or La Carolina.
 This latest community owns huge Andalusian-style villas.

 Puente Romano is an iconic resort on the Costa del Sol on the beachfront.
 It consists of the Puente Romano hotel and various urbanizations where Marina de Puente Romano stands out for its exotic private gardens (Andalusian, Persian and Japanese Gardens).
 Here we find luxurious apartments designed by the architect Melvin Villaroel.
 Jardín Andaluz nestles north of the tennis club.
 And directly in front of the sea, Persian Garden and Japanese Garden, with wonderful ponds and waterfalls.
 This selection reflects very well the essence of the Puente Romano houses.

 Casablanca is made up of a set of villas close to beach clubs, restaurants and all the amenities, maintaining maximum tranquillity and privacy.
-This is the case of this stunning 5-bedroom property set on a plot with an unbeatable location.

 In conclusion, acclaimed worldwide for its essence and distinction, the Golden Mile is home to the most majestic and exclusive properties in Marbella.
 Thanks to its unbeatable climate, its golden beaches and its select environment just a few minutes from the centre of Marbella and Puerto Banús, it is an ideal enclave to acquire a home on the Costa del Sol.
 Prestigious international schools, golf courses and well-known restaurants host the area, with Malaga International Airport just a 40-minute drive away.